khengsaurus/ng-go-todos/README.md

 • GraphQL
 • Angular

-## Server notes

-MongoDB only supports transaction writes when working with replica sets.
-As such, functions executed as transaction writes in this project are also called in 'async mode' when working with a single-node instance of MongoDB in a Dockerized environment.

 ### gqlgen

 [99designs/gqlgen](https://github.com/99designs/gqlgen) is used to generate much of the boilerplate required for a Go GraphQL server.
 BSON tags are then generated manually using this [script](https://github.com/99designs/gqlgen/issues/865#issuecomment-573043996).